DiegoFischerDev/publisher-documantation/src/app/docs/basic-installation/standard-websites/page.md

 3. Add this script not only to the home page but also to all article pages you wish to monitor.
 {% /callout %}

+All right!
+You've completed the basic installation.
+Now if you want to use the A/B Testing feature, the next step is to install the tags to identify the elements of the articles.
+See how to do this at [A/B Testing Installation](../../../docs/ab-testing-installation/standard-websites/).

 ---

 ### Support